timothyjgraham/elonmusk_bots/README.md

 I set a strict threshold of 0.95 to classify an account as a bot.
 This means that we are willing to accept a false positive rate of 5%, or in other words 19 times out of 20 we will be correct when categorising an account as a bot.

+This repository contains:

-This repository contains a CSV file with the Botometer scores for each of the 4267 accounts under examination.
+1. CSV file with the Botometer scores for each of the 4267 accounts under examination.
+2. Plain text file with user IDs of 14000 accounts that recently followed @elonmusk.